QuaSi-Software/Documentation/docs/resie_fundamentals.md

     6. `Load`: `Storage`
     7. `Process`:  `Bounded source`, `Bounded sink`
     8. `Distribute`: `Bus`

-1. Reorder the `Process` and `Potential` operations of each component connected to a bus so that it matches the bus' input priorities.
+2. The `Potential` and `Process` operations of transformers are ordered by a complex algorithm [described here](resie_energy_systems.md#transformer-chains) in more detail.
+This is also technically not a rearrangement, as it happens during establishing the base order.
-2. Reorder the `Distribute` operation of all busses in a chain of busses to come after that of their [proxy bus](resie_energy_systems.md#bus-chains).
+4. Reorder the `Distribute` operation of all busses in a chain of busses to come after that of their [proxy bus](resie_energy_systems.md#bus-chains).
 This is necessary only for technical reasons and does not strictly matter for the algorithm.
-3. Reorder the `Process` and `Load` operations of storages such that the loading (and unloading) of storages follows the priorities on busses.
+5. Reorder the `Process` and `Load` operations of storages such that the loading (and unloading) of storages follows the priorities on busses.

 The base order is also illustrated in the following figure, adapted from [Ott2023][^Ott2023]:
 ![Illustration of the base order of operation](fig/230515_base_OoO.svg)
 [^Ott2023]: Ott E.; Steinacker H.; Stickel M.; Kley C.; Fisch M. N. (2023): Dynamic open-source simulation engine for generic modeling of district-scale energy systems with focus on sector coupling and complex operational strategies, *J. Phys.: Conf.
-Series* **under review**
+Series*

 All rearrangement steps are carried out one after the other, which means that the last rearrangement step carried out has the highest priority and can contradict the previously carried out rearrangements.
 In this case, the reordering rules of the previous reorderings are ignored and overwritten.